-- Students earning a "C" or lower in two or more DNP courses in one semester - Students earning a "C" or lower in the same DNP course twice - Students earning a "C" or lower in a second DNP course even though one DNP course has been retaken and a satisfactory grade of "B" or better has been obtained - Cumulative semester or cumulative GPA less than 2.0 for two consecutive semesters
+- Students earning a "C" or lower in two or more DNP courses in one semester - Students earning a "C" or lower in the same DNP course twice - Students earning a "C" or lower in a second DNP course even though one DNP course has been retaken and a satisfactory grade of "B" or better has been obtained - Cumulative semester or cumulative GPA less than 2.0 for two consecutive semesters - Students in a Combined Post-Master's DNP with APRN Certificate are considered to be enrolled in a single program with one degree plan and are subject to the same minimum academic requirements and academic dismissal circumstances as noted for the DNP Program.

 Failing to meet expected standards may result in academic dismissal at any time.
-This includes but is not limited to unsafe clinical practice or violation of the TTUHSC Institutional Student Handbook.
+This includes but is not limited to unsafe clinical practice